 A Glimpse on Artificial Intelligence & CyberSecurity

-It’s easy to describe & define Artificial intelligence compare to what actually it is.
-Now to put it in one-liner “AI is kind of intelligence demonstrated by machines to do the same task done by any human using natural intelligence”.
-In other words, the same task performed by humans with Natural Intelligence and Machine with Artificial Intelligence should produce the same results.
-Speed, quality and productivity are the measuring units here.
+It’s easy to describe and define artificial intelligence compared to what it actually is.
+To put it in one line, “AI is a kind of intelligence demonstrated by machines to do the same task done by any human using natural intelligence.”
+In other words, the same task performed by humans with natural intelligence and machines with artificial intelligence should produce the same results.
+Speed, quality, and productivity are the measuring units here.

 CyberSecurity powered with Artificial Intelligence can boost transparency levels of the Cyber playing field.

 Cybersecurity is a necessary component of every business in this digital age.
-It protects internet-connected systems, including hardware, software, and data, from cyber attacks.
-For Cybersecurity in contrast to the natural intelligence displayed by humans; machine needs to check and detect anomalies in cyber data.
+It protects internet-connected systems, including hardware, software, and data, from cyberattacks.
+For cybersecurity, in contrast to the natural intelligence displayed by humans, machines need to check and detect anomalies in cyber data.

-In a cybersecurity context, AI is software that perceives its environment well enough to find events and take action against predefined purpose.
+In a cybersecurity context, AI is software that perceives its environment well enough to find events and take action for a predefined purpose.
 It can also learn and build the rules on the go as well; actually, that’s the real AI.

 AI In Cyber Security: A Balancing Force or Disruptor?

-The conclusion is already drawn here (could be my opinion) and debate is over: Artificial Intelligence is the Future for Cybersecurity.
+The conclusion is already drawn here (in my opinion), and the debate is over: Artificial Intelligence is the Future of Cybersecurity.
 The biggest fear of today’s time is the concern that hackers are getting much smarter.
-These hackers will use artificial intelligence in cyber attacks that are more advanced and harder to detect.
+These hackers will use artificial intelligence in cyberattacks that are more advanced and harder to detect.

 AI has already proven as both a benefit and a threat on the cybersecurity front.
 Barclays Africa is beginning to use AI and machine learning to both detect cybersecurity threats and respond to them.